erpatton/San-Diego-Small-Businesses/README.md

 	After manual manipulation, the EDD excel spreasheets were imported into R and merged.
 	From this raw database, additional data cleansing was performed.

 	3.)
-An R Markdown file to walk through the data process.
+An R Markdown file to walk through the data process, "Data Journey.Rmd".

 	4.)
+A .pdf created by the Markdown, "San Diego Small Business- Data Journey.pdf".

+	5.)
 A final report, "SB EDD White Paper.pdf".